 Spring usually represents change and there’s certainly been a lot of that happening during March, all of which I’m pretty pleased about!
-I’m not sure if it’s the lighter nights and milder weather, but after months I seem to have found my motivation again which feels great.
-I’ve been sorting things instead of putting them off and have even surprised myself with how proactive and organised I’ve been!
+I’m not sure if it’s the lighter nights and milder weather, but after months I seem to have found some motivation which feels great.

 Seal spotting at St Mary’s Lighthouse